boufik/Cyber-Handbook-Practices/Git/Device Authorization/Device_Authorization.md

 After typing this command, the VM would instruct us to fill in the username and the password from our GitHub account.
 But this does NOT work now.
 A new method with SSH keys should be used.

-# C. NEW METHOD - SSH KEY
+# 3. NEW METHOD - SSH KEY

 So, now in order to connect/authenticate your machine/VM to your GitHub account, you should do this:

-## C1.
+## 3a.
 Go in our VM's CLI and create an SSH keys

 ```
 which ssh-keygen		# Verify if this command is installed in Linux